sean9keenan/IronWars/readme.md

-A Geometry wars clone written in Lua using LÖVE
+A Geometry Wars clone with a slight Ironman flare written in Lua using LÖVE for my 2014 Ditch Day Stack

 ##Gameplay
 There are 12 levels, this game is currently designed to be played with 5 people on XBOX controllers.